A CLOSER LOOK AT THREE LEADING VOTING METHODS

-Ranked Choice Voting (RCV): Invented 150 years ago, Instant Runoff Voting (as it's technically called) is now the most commonly used method for counting ranked ballots.
-Voters rank candidates on the ballot in order of preference: 1st, 2nd, 3rd, or more depending on logistical factors.
+Invented over 150 years ago, Instant Runoff Voting (as its technically called) is the most common method for counting ranked ballots.
+Voters rank candidates in order of preference: 1st, 2nd, 3rd, or more depending on logistical factors.
 If a candidate has a majority of first choice votes, that candidate wins.
 Otherwise, the candidate with the fewest first choice votes is eliminated.
 If your first choice is eliminated, your vote goes to your next choice — if they haven’t been eliminated yet — and the process repeats in rounds until one candidate has a majority of the remaining ballots.

 ESSENTIAL INGREDIENTS FOR REPRESENTATIVE ELECTIONS